lexicon-community/awesome-lexicons/README.md

 * [atproto-browser](https://atproto-browser.vercel.app) - browse your atproto data
 * [pdsls](https://pdsls.dev/) - browse the data in your PDS, and if you login, edit existing records or create new ones
+* [atp.tools](https://atp.tools/) - browse repo data, tap into the jetstream, check the live user count, and more

 # Lexicons